The newly completed 66-story luxury high-rise soaring above Lower Manhattan at 130 William Street has already started welcoming its first residents.

 A curved low lounge chair by Pierre Frey, upholstered in Holly Hunt royal alpaca and walnut legs, ties the room together.

 The bathrooms are dressed in textured Italian marble and come with spacious walk-in showers, soaking tubs, custom vanities, and specially designed (by Adjaye himself) illuminated medicine cabinets.

 Just like the kitchen counters, the bathroom marble is hand selected from the Apuan Alps in Tuscany, Italy.

 The building pays tribute to the city’s history

-130 William’s design is a refreshing change from the typical glass-clad towers that line the Manhattan skyline, and instead embraces New York’s history of masonry architecture.
+130 William Street’s design is a refreshing change from the typical glass-clad towers that line the Manhattan skyline, and instead embraces New York’s history of masonry architecture.